Skip to content

 pre-commitPRE_COMMIT_IMAGEdocker.io/library/python:3-alpine 1 High, 1 Medium, 1 Low

-Robot FrameworkROBOT_BASE_IMAGEdocker.io/ppodgorsek/robot-framework:latest 1 Critical, 10 High, 2 Medium
+Robot FrameworkROBOT_BASE_IMAGEdocker.io/ppodgorsek/robot-framework:latest 1 Critical, 10 High, 3 Medium, 2 Low

 RPMRPM_BASE_IMAGEdocker.io/fedora